Hugo-bot79/PHYS3116_Astrophysics-group-2/Markdown note for week 5.md

 HB type vs FE

-Abhi - will mess around with more the code and have extra meetings on the weekends
+Abhi - will mess around with more the code and have extra meetings on the weekends We will record together in person and will try Chatswood Highschool or UNi